System Logs & Milestones

 Chapter 10: The MCP Era

-• MCP Level 1: Metrics Intelligence
+• MCP Telemetry and Infrastructure Intelligence

 Chapter 9: The Terraform Era